 - Severe headache

-Think of sodium and potassium as opposing players on a blood pressure seesaw.
-Sodium pulls water into your bloodstream, increasing blood volume and pressure (like adding more water to an already-full garden hose).
-Potassium counteracts this effect by helping your kidneys flush excess sodium and relaxing blood vessel walls.
-The average American consumes about 3,400mg of sodium daily while getting only 2,600mg of potassium—exactly backwards from the ideal ratio.
-Our ancestors consumed roughly 10-15 times more potassium than sodium; modern diets flip that ratio dangerously.
+Sodium pulls water into your bloodstream, increasing blood volume and pressure.
+Potassium counteracts this by helping your kidneys flush excess sodium.
+The average American consumes about 3,400mg of sodium daily while getting only 2,600mg of potassium — exactly backwards from the ideal ratio.

 How to Monitor Blood Pressure Correctly